USS Admiralty Islands: Service history

 With the aircraft stored away, the plane was given the greenlight to attempt a landing, some forty-five minutes before sunset.
 As the plane caught the first arresting gear, the gasoline tank detached, skidded down the flight deck, hit a crewman, and exploded, killing the man.
 The explosion sprayed burning gasoline onto the parked planes, and set alight the wooden flight deck.
+An aircraft mechanic, Glenn Barton, said about the crash, "When the tank hit the deck, there was a tidal wave of flame that went across, and I raced the burning gas across the deck".
 The fire forced the evacuation of the bridge, and the engines were cut to deny the fire wind.
 It appears that the pilot of the landing plane escaped without injury.
 As a result of the damage sustained from this accident, Admiralty Island was ordered to detach from the task group and to retire to the West Coast.
 On 21 July, she was detached from Task Group 30.8, and she steamed for Guam, where she unloaded her cargo, and refueled.

 After refueling, Admiralty Islands proceeded to the West Coast, arriving at San Diego on 11 August, before heading northwards to San Pedro for refit.
 Most of the planned alterations were cancelled, as a result of the Japanese surrender being announced on 15 August.
 Nonetheless, repairs were conducted, and on 1 September, she was assigned to join the "Magic Carpet" fleet, which repatriated servicemen from throughout the Pacific.

 She conducted "Magic Carpet" runs until 24 April 1946, when she was decommissioned.
 She was struck from the Navy list on 8 May, and the hull was sold on 2 January 1947 to the Zidell Machinery and Supply Company of Portland, Oregon.
 She was ultimately broken up just miles from where she was constructed.
 Admiralty Islands received three battle stars for her World War II service.